-2. Tacos – fill corn or flour tortillas with pinto or black beans instead of ground beef.
+2. Tacos or Burritos – Fill corn or flour tortillas with pinto or black beans instead of ground beef.
 Stuff with tomatoes, green leafy lettuce, and onions, and top with avocado or guacamole instead of cheese and sour cream.
 Or bake the tortilla into a bowl-shape for a taco salad.

 3. Pizza – Put as many vegetables as possible on your favorite pizza crust.
 Go cheeseless but add avocado, roasted garlic, salsa, sauerkraut, or hot sauce to add a new zing to the top.
 (If you’re hesitant to try a cheeseless pizza, check out Daiya mozzarella.
 It’s available in most grocery stores nowadays.
 Check the refrigerated health market section of your store or next to the dairy-based cheeses.)

-5. Sandwich – instead of tuna salad, break down chickpeas in the food processor or with a fork and mix them with an eggless mayonnaise, diced pickles, and chopped celery.
+5. Sandwich – Instead of tuna salad, break down chickpeas in the food processor and mix them with an eggless mayonnaise, diced pickles, and chopped celery for a chickpea salad.
 (This homemade tofu-cashew mayo from FatFree Vegan is top notch.)
 Or do a hummus sandwich with grilled red peppers, red onion, and artichoke hearts.
 Make a BLTA with seitan bacon, lettuce, tomato, and avocado.

-6. Chili – Throw in brown lentils and/or as many varieties of beans as you like instead of ground beef.
+6. Chili – Throw in brown lentils, seitan, and/or as many varieties of beans as you like instead of ground beef.
 Top with crushed corn chips or salsa.
 (Or you can make this easy 3 bean chili.)